AcuityScheduling/acuity-calendar/README.md

 />
 ```

-The `DayGrid` renders a fully customizable monthly calendar view.
+The `DayGrid` renders a fully customizable grid calendar view in which each cells represents a day.
 Individual handlers can be specified to handle day/event selection and dragging.
 See [Anatomy](#anatomy) for more information about grids, headers, cells and events.

 | Prop               | Type             | Default value | Description                                                                                                                  |
 | ------------------ | ---------------- | ------------- | ---------------------------------------------------------------------------------------------------------------------------- |